Contract of Carriage

 In case it is applicable in accordance with the flight and itinerary, the receipt issued for the purchase or reservation of services offered by aeromexico.com may be printed through Web Check-In only one time and shall have all legal effects of any receipt for tax purposes.
 The Web Check-In Terms and Conditions are available at www.aeromexico.com/webcheckin_en

 4. ABOUT THE BAGGAGE

 Checked-In baggage shall be delivered to the holder of the corresponding tag (baggage receipt).
 In case of damage or missing items from your baggage, in domestic or international flights, you shall make your claim immediately after having received your baggage and becoming aware of the irregularity upon delivery.
-In case of lost, the claim shall be filed detailing the content in writing in a maximum term of 15 calendar days following the flight date in case of domestic flights and for international flights within the following 21 calendar days.
+In case of loss, the claim shall be filed detailing the contents in writing within 15 calendar days following the flight date in case of domestic flights and within 21 calendar days for international flights.

-In any case, any baggage irregularity claim or regarding it shall be made before abandoning the corresponding airport and ratified within the periods of time established in the preceding paragraph.
+In all cases, any baggage irregularity claim or related claim shall be made before leaving the corresponding airport and confirmed within the periods of time established in the preceding paragraph.

 4.1.
 BAGGAGE ALLOWANCE PER PASSENGER FOR FLIGHTS OPERATED BY AEROMEXICO AND/OR AEROMEXICO CONNECT